 Mediator and Attorney in Arlington, Virginia

-Ellice Halpern launched Little Falls Mediation in early 2015 so that she could mediate private disputes in addition to court referred cases.
-To date, she has mediated over 600 private and court referred cases.
+Ellice Halpern launched Little Falls Mediation in early 2015 so that she could help families who approached her to mediate issues related to separation and divorce in addition to court-referred cases where a judge would assign her a caseload.
+To date, she has mediated over 600 private and court-referred cases.

 See Arlington Magazine's January/February 2018 Best Mediator interview with Ellice for the Best of Arlington issue at www.arlingtonmagazine.com/listings/best-of-arlington-2018/little-falls-mediation/.